seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Now, good my lord,
 Let there be some more test made of my metal,
 Before so noble and so great a figure
-Be stamp’d upon it.
+Be stamp'd upon it.

 **DUKE VINCENTIO**
 No more evasion:
-We have with a leaven’d and prepared choice
+We have with a leaven'd and prepared choice
 Proceeded to you; therefore take your honours.
 Our haste from hence is of so quick condition
-That it prefers itself and leaves unquestion’d
+That it prefers itself and leaves unquestion'd
 Matters of needful value.
 We shall write to you,
 As time and our concernings shall importune,
 How it goes with us, and do look to know